DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 Right now I am in the midst of a career change.
 While there is still some uncertainty, I am determined to get the skills I need to make a good transition.

+6/18/2019
+### Collaborative Game Reflection
+Our team worked well together on this game.

 ### Weekly Reflections